University of Galway - UG

 Entry Requirements

-Applicants must hold a primary degree in Medicine with a minimum of Second Class Honours degree, Grade 1 (NCQ level 8 or international equivalent).
-Competence in English language equivalent to IELTS 6.5 is required.
+Candidates must hold a primary degree in Medicine (MBBS) with a minimum of Second Class Honours degree, Grade 1 (NCQ level 8 or international equivalent).
+Professional experience is also considered.
 Interviews may apply.

 Application Details